Xtines/A-B-Testing-fundamentals/README.md

 *Why is the *Click-through-probability* preferred?*
-Because we do not want to count/consider the no. of times users double-clicked or reloaded a page, we want only want to understand the probability of users who would advance to the next level of the process.
+	* Because we do not want to count/consider the no. of times users double-clicked or reloaded a page, we want only want to understand the probability of users who would advance to the next level of the process.
+	* "Rates are often better than probabilities for measuring the usability of a feature such as a button, and increasing the size of the "Start Now" button is probably an attempt to increase the usability.
+Thus, click-through-rate might have been a better choice.
+However, click-through-probability is a good choice as well."

 1. **Which Distribution?**
 We expect the Click-through-probability to follow a *Binomial distribution*.